Decision Time, Peanut (one-shot)

 And, speech over, he stalked from the room, slamming the door behind himself.
-The resultant thunder from the lightning bolt a second before pulsed against the house, echoing the roaring that I felt in my ears.
-For one brief, horror struck second I became dizzy and thought I was going to faint but, as the noise from the elements subsided, so too did the threat of imminent collapse.
+The resultant thunder from the lightning bolt a second before pulsed against the house, echoing the roar that I heard in my head.
+For one brief, horror struck second I became dizzy and thought I was going to faint, but, as the noise from the elements subsided, so too did the threat of imminent collapse.

-"I'm sorry," I managed to croak out past the huge lump that seemed to have formed in my throat, "really sorry.
+"I'm sorry," I managed to croak out past the huge lump that'd formed in my throat, "really sorry.
 Excuse me."

-Letting myself out of the house I paused for a moment on the veranda as the smell of rain hitting the hot earth filled my senses.
-I normally found this smell completely intoxicating but it didn't manage to cut through my gloom this time.
+Letting myself out of the house, I paused for a moment on the veranda as the smell of rain hitting the hot earth filled my senses.
+I normally found this smell completely intoxicating, but it didn't manage to cut through my gloom this time.
 I recognised it only as a smell- not good or bad but just…there.
 Was that what being without Mac did to me?
-I suddenly wondered, did it take away my ability to enjoy even the simplest things in life?
+Did it take away my ability to enjoy even the simplest things in life?

-With this depressing thought utmost in my mind I was about to step out of the cover of the porch roof and into the downpour when there was suddenly a little burst of flame at the corner of my vision.
+With this depressing thought, I was about to step out of the cover of the porch and into the downpour when there was suddenly a little burst of flame at the corner of my vision.

-Automatically swinging my head round to look I saw that Mac was leaning against the veranda railing cupping a flame from his lighter and setting it to the cigarette dangling from his mouth.
+Automatically swinging my head round, I saw that Mac was leaning against the veranda railing cupping a flame from his lighter and setting it to the cigarette dangling from his mouth.
 The orange glow lit up his face in the stormy gloom, making his eyes glow like coals and giving him an almost demonic appearance.

 But that wasn't right, I realised, he wasn't a demon he was just as confused, angry and soul destroyed as I was by this whole thing.

 The flame flicked out and Mac became a vague shadow with the end of his smoke glowing an intense red/yellow in the darkness.